» Configuring GitHub Enterprise Access

 This page has a form with four text fields.

-Fill them in as follows:
+Fill out the text fields as follows:

 <YOUR ORGANIZATION NAME>)